Unpacking Black Hole Complementarity: Violating entanglement monogamy?

 Harlow and Hayden's result has been influential in the field.
-It is instructive examine some of the discourse that has followed their result.~\cite{oppenheim2014firewalls} argued that one can avoid the computational limitation identified by Harlow and Hayden by \emph{precomputing} the distillation.
-On their proposal, one takes a large number of Bell pairs; performs a certain precomputation on one half of these pairs; collapses the other half of these pairs into a black hole; and then the collects the Hawking radiation from the resultant black hole.
-Their precomputation allows one to perform the Hawking distillation task before the black hole finishes evaporating.
-This suggests that one might be able to directly verify the violation of entanglement monogamy after all, and hence falsify operational complementarity.

-However, Oppenheim and Unruh's arguments have received pushback: on the grounds that the kinds of states required by them will be difficult to construct and maintain in the vicinity of a black hole or lead to otherwise unphysical results (\cite{RevModPhys.88.015002, kim2020ghost}) and on the grounds that their proposal cannot apply to astrophysical black holes (\cite{aaronson2016complexity, kim2020ghost}).

-Others have suggested that even if one is able to avoid the Harlow and Hayden's computational barrier to verifying the violation of monogamy, other barriers remain.
-For instance,~\cite{bao2016rescuing} argue, using some weak added assumptions, that even if Bob is able to distill the entanglement in time and jump in, he will not have enough time to verify the entanglement in the interior before he crashes into the singularity.
-A different barrier is suggested by~\cite{yoshida2019firewalls}, who argues that the gravitational backreaction due to Bob crossing the horizon will disentangle the late radiation and the early radiation.
+But there have been attempts to circumvent the computational barrier they identify, for example, by~\textcites{oppenheim2014firewalls}.
+However, further barriers to such attempts have been identified~\parencites{RevModPhys.88.015002, aaronson2016complexity,kim2020ghost}.
+And even if these barriers fail, other barriers remain~\parencites{bao2016rescuing,yoshida2019firewalls}.

-So operational complementarity has not yet been refuted.
-Of course, it has by no means achieved universal acceptance, and it could still turn out that someone comes up with a way of obtaining a single-observer violation of quantum mechanics in the context of quantum black holes which doesn't face any barriers.
-Nevertheless, given the various proposals and counter-proposals and counter-counter-proposals that are looking for, or attempting to refute, \emph{operational} barriers to verifying violations of quantum mechanics, it is clear that operational complementarity is crucial in guiding this discussion.
-Thus, give the literature so far, operational complementarity remains a plausible and powerful principle.
+Given the various proposals and counter-proposals and counter-counter-proposals that look for, or attempt to refute, operational barriers to verifying violations of quantum mechanics, it is clear that operational complementarity is crucial in guiding this discussion.
+Thus, given the literature so far, operational complementarity remains a plausible and powerful principle.